Zodomo/canto_name_service/audits/saucepoint.md

         uint256 delegationExpiry;
     }
 ```
 1) You should pack this better.
 Might be worth entertaining a fixed name length.
-You could limit names to a max of 64 characters by using `bytes32[2]`, but probably adds some complexity on the client side.
+You could limit names to a max of 64 bytes by using `bytes32[2]`, but probably adds some complexity on the client side.
 Example of better (but not perfect) packing:
 ```
     struct Name {
         uint256 expiry;